wp-plugins/wp-latex/readme.txt

 support this method.

 Server Requirements:

 1. Your server must be running some flavor of Linux, UNIX, or BSD.
 2. You must have a working installation of LaTeX running.
-I recommend the `texlive-latex-base` together with the `tetex-math-extra` packages available to most Linux distributions.
+I recommend the `texlive-latex-base` package together with the `tetex-math-extra` package.
+Both are available to most Linux distributions.
 3. Either `dvipng` (provided by the `dvipng` package) or both `dvips` and `convert` (provided by the `dvips` and `imagemagick` or `graphicsmagick` packages, respectively) must installed as well.  `dvipng` is preferred.

 Setup:

-1. Create a directory called `/wp-content/latex/` and make it writable by your webserver (chmod 777 will do the trick, but talk to your host to see what they recommend).
+1. Create a subdirectory called `latex/` in your `wp-content/` directory and make it writable by your webserver (chmod 777 will do the trick, but talk to your host to see what they recommend).
 2. Install and activate this plugin.
 3. Go to Settings -> WP LaTeX to configure the plugin and test the PNG generation.